 \subsection{Model description}

-Usually it is assumed that all the allocated photosynthate is immediately used for construction of the tissues.
-In the models, taking into account a presence of a storage compartment, a plant can also allocate the resources from the storage with some maximal rate (depending on the mass of the storage).

-Such a method ignores that a photosynthate is not immediately allocated to certain structures, but exists for some time in the free state.
-We are going to take this effect into account and assume that there exists an intermediate stage, when the carbohydrates have already been photosynthesized, but have not already been permanently allocated to a given structure.
+In optimal allocation models it is usually assumed that all allocated photosynthate is immediately used for the construction of tissues.
+In models taking into account the presence of a storage compartment, a plant can also allocate resources from storage, depending on the mass of the storage.
+Such a method ignores the fact that a photosynthate is not immediately allocated to certain structures but instead exists for some time in a free state.
+We shall take this effect into account and assume that an intermediate stage exists whereby carbohydrates have already been photosynthesised but have not yet been permanently allocated to a given structure.

-Let a plant consist of three parts: vegetative compartment, reproductive compartment and nonstructural carbohydrates (free glucose, starch etc.).
-Let \\ $x_1(t)$ be the mass of vegetative compartment at time $t$, \\ $x_2(t)$ be the mass of reproductive compartment at time $t$, \\ $x_3(t)$ be the mass of nonstructural carbohydrates at time $t$.
+Let a plant consist of three parts: a vegetative compartment, a reproductive compartment and non-structural carbohydrates (free glucose, starch, etc.), hereinafter called `storage'.
+Let \begin{itemize} \item $x_1(t)$ be the mass of the vegetative compartment at time $t$, \item $x_2(t)$ be the mass of the reproductive compartment at time $t$, \item $x_3(t)$ be the mass of storage at time $t$. \end{itemize}

-We model dynamics of a plant by the following equations:
+We model the dynamics of a plant via the following equations:

-Here $f(x_1)$ shows the rate of photosynthesis of the plant with the vegetative mass $x_1$ in the optimal environmental conditions, and $g(x_3)$ - the maximal rate of allocation of nonstructural carbohydrates.
-It is natural to assume that $f$ and $g$ are monotonically increasing and $f(0)=g(0)=0$.
+Here $f(x_1)$ describes the rate of photosynthesis of the plant with vegetative mass $x_1$ in optimal environmental conditions, and $g(x_3)$ - the maximal rate of allocation of non-structural carbohydrates.
+It is natural to assume that $f$ and $g$ increase monotonically and $f(0)=g(0)=0$.